vikasMotwani/django_bookstore/README.md

 * settings.py

-open your ecom_project folder, in here you will find settings.py file (open it).
+open your django_bookstore folder, in here you will find settings.py file (open it).
 Go to Installed app section and mention your app name there (as shown below).

 	INSTALLED_APPS = [